xcodz/OrangeHash/README.md

   The app opens showing MD5, SHA-1, and SHA-256.

 ### 🔤 Command Line
-If you installed the optional `md5.bat`:
+If you installed the optional `md5.bat`
+(Currently, only MD5 is supported in CLI mode):

 ```bat
 C:\> md5 abc